Mary Morello

-Mary Morello (born October 1, 1923) is an American activist who founded the anti-censorship group Parents for Rock and Rap in 1987.
+Mary Rose Morello (October 1, 1923 – July 12, 2026) was an American activist who founded the anti-censorship group Parents for Rock and Rap in 1987.

 Early life

-Morello was born in 1923 in Marseilles, Illinois.
-In 1954, she earned a master's degree in African and Latin American/Peru history at Loyola University in Chicago.
+Morello was born in Marseilles, Illinois, on October 1, 1923, to a mother of Irish and German descent, and a father of Italian (Piedmontese) descent.
+In 1954, she earned a master's degree in African and Latin American/Peru history at Loyola University Chicago.
 She spent the rest of the decade teaching English in Germany, Peru, and Japan while once circling the globe on a freighter.

-From 1960–63, Morello lived in Kenya where she married Ngethe Njoroge (brother of Njoroge Mungai and Jemimah Gecaga), an activist who promoted Kenyan independence from the British during the Mau Mau Uprising (1952–1960) and later became the first Kenyan delegate to the United Nations.
+From 1960 to 1963, Morello lived in Kenya, where she married Ngethe Njoroge.
+He had been an activist for Kenyan independence during the Mau Mau Uprising (1952–1960), and was the brother of politicians Njoroge Mungai and Jemimah Gecaga.
+Njoroge later became the first Kenyan delegate to the United Nations.

 Career

 In the 1960s, Morello was involved in the Civil Rights movement and the NAACP.
-She is a long-time activist for the Chicago Urban League.
-In 1964, she and her husband moved to Harlem, New York, where she gave birth to their son, Tom.
+She was a long-time activist for the Chicago Urban League.
+In 1964, she and her husband moved to Harlem, New York, where she gave birth to their son Tom Morello (later known as the guitarist of Rage Against the Machine).
+They divorced in 1965 when Tom was one.
+Morello moved with him to Libertyville, Illinois, a small suburb north of Chicago where she taught social studies and US history at Libertyville High School.

-Morello and Ngethe divorced when Tom was one year old in 1965.
-Morello then moved with her son to Libertyville, Illinois, a small suburb north of Chicago.
-She took a job at Libertyville High School teaching social studies and US history.
-In 1987, she quit her teaching job of twenty-two years and founded Parents for Rock and Rap, an anti-censorship counterweight to Tipper Gore's Parents Music Resource Center.
+In 1987, she quit her teaching job after 22 years to found Parents for Rock and Rap, an anti-censorship group in opposition to Tipper Gore's Parents Music Resource Center.
 She made three trips to the Soviet Union, through Siberia and Mongolia.

 In 1991, Morello and many others battled against legislation being proposed in Congress titled Pornography Victims Compensation Act, numbered S. 983, or, later, S. 1521.
 The legislation was not enacted, in part because of grass-roots activism.
 On June 24, 1996, she received the Hugh M. Hefner First Amendment Award in Arts and Entertainment for her work with Parents for Rock and Rap.

 In the fall of 1991, Morello began a volunteer teaching job at the Salvation Army Rehabilitation Center in Waukegan, Illinois, where she taught adult literacy.
 She was involved in the Cuba Coalition in Chicago, which works toward lifting the U.S. embargo against Cuba.

 Morello is also known for her involvement in the 1999 debate on the incarceration of then death row inmate Mumia Abu-Jamal, convicted of the 1982 shooting of a Philadelphia police officer.
 In an editorial, she said:

 "When a cop is shot someone must be found guilty.
 As my son Tom says, ...all rational thinking goes out the window.
 A cop being killed is no different than any other person being killed.
 They choose their profession."

 In 2007, Morello had a podcast together with Cindy Sheehan called The Mary Morello and Cindy Sheehan Show.